Posted on Leave a comment

 A Different Riviera Theater

 The name Riviera Theater is certainly not unique and in 1956 another Riviera Theater was opened in south Florida.
 Located in Coral Gables, the theater seated 1,281.
 The theater was turned into a twin plex in 1974, before becoming a five plex in 1986.
 The theater ultimately closed in 1999.
 It appears the building was demolished in 2021.
-Several interesting images may be found on the Cinema Treasures website.
+The Cinema Treasures website contains several interesting images.
 If you click the link, be sure to scroll down to the comments for additional photos.

 I hope you have enjoyed this trip back in time to when Holsum Bakery was a beloved South Miami holiday tradition.
 If you have photos or stories of the Riviera Theater, the Dorn or Fuchs family, or the South Miami Holsum Bakery facility I would love to see them and with your permission, add them to this post or create a new post for your material.
 Please feel free to comment on this post, or send me an email.